 This question came up for me when we tried to reuse my sister’s baby bottles which we inherited after her first child was born.
 Therefore I became curious to find out what the answer is.
 I did thorough research and in this post, I review prominent baby bottle manufacturers to gauge what they have to say on the matter.
-I’m going to share with you my findings regarding whether in fact, baby bottles expire and if the material making up the bottle or storage conditions contributes to wear and tear.
+I’m going to share with you my findings regarding whether in fact, baby bottles expire and if the material making up the bottle or storage conditions contribute to wear and tear.
 I want you to make an informed decision for your little one.

 Do Baby Bottles Expire?